Little House on the Prairie (2005 TV series): Episodes

+Charles fights a mountain lion.
+A fire breaks out on the Ingalls' farm, which they suspect was set by the Indians.
+Mr. Edwards' house was also destroyed, so the family stays with the Scotts after reinforcing their house.
+The Indians move off the land after negotiations with the government, and the Ingalls family explores their camp.
+Soldiers arrive to evict those illegally homesteading on the land, and Charles is unable to negotiate for them to stay.
+The family packs up and prepares to move to Minnesota.

 Release

 Home media

 The miniseries was released on DVD on March 28, 2006.

 Reception

 An uncredited review in the Province stated that "This type of family drama is as quaint and rare now as a log cabin, but children will enjoy the miniseries a lot and parents will like watching it with them."
 Allesandra Stanley of the New York Times thought that the miniseries was more faithful to Wilder's books than was the 1970s and 1980s TV series.